-Development proposals should conserve, restore and enhance the biodiversity and geodiversity assets of Herefordshire, through the:
+Development proposals should conserve, restore and enhance the biodiversity and geodiversity assets of Herefordshire, incorporating the following objectives through the:

-- 1. retention and protection of nature conservation sites and habitats, and important species in accordance with their status as follows: - a) Development that is likely to harm sites and species of European Importance will not be permitted; - b) Development that would be liable to harm Sites of Special Scientific Interest or nationally protected species will only be permitted if the conservation status of their habitat or important physical features can be protected by conditions or other material considerations are sufficient to outweigh nature conservation considerations; - c) Development that would be liable to harm the nature conservation value of a site or species of local nature conservation interest will only be permitted if the importance of the development outweighs the local value of the site, habitat or physical feature that supports important species. - d) Development that will potentially reduce the coherence and effectiveness of the ecological network of sites will only be permitted where adequate compensatory measures are brought forward. - 2. restoration and enhancement of existing biodiversity and geodiversity features on site and connectivity to wider ecological networks; and - 3. creation of new biodiversity features and wildlife habitats.
+- retention and protection of nature conservation sites and habitats, and important species in accordance with their status as follows sites, habitats, networks and species of European, national and local importance and those identified within biodiversity and geodiversity action plans; - a) Development that is likely to harm sites and species of European Importance will not be permitted; - b) Development that would be liable to harm Sites of Special Scientific Interest or nationally protected species will only be permitted if the conservation status of their habitat or important physical features can be protected by conditions or other material considerations are sufficient to outweigh nature conservation considerations; - c) Development that would be liable to harm the nature conservation value of a site or species of local nature conservation interest will only be permitted if the importance of the development outweighs the local value of the site, habitat or physical feature that supports important species. - d) Development that will potentially reduce the coherence and effectiveness of the ecological network of sites will only be permitted where adequate compensatory measures are brought forward. - 2. restoration and enhancement of existing biodiversity and geodiversity features on site and connectivity to wider ecological networks; and - 4.3. creation of new biodiversity features and wildlife habitats.